 I know, sounds touristy, but trust me, the town of Trinidad has its charm.
-Unlike Vandero to the north with its 20km beach (which is outstanding otherwise) and filled with giant hotel resorts, modern bars and sleek fashionable shops (which are still considered science fiction elsewhere on Cuba), Trinidad somehow managed to uphold its charms.
+Unlike Varadero to the north (our last stop in Cuba) with its 12-mile beach (which is outstanding otherwise) and filled with giant hotel resorts, modern bars, and sleek fashionable shops (which are still considered science fiction anywhere else in Cuba), Trinidad somehow managed to uphold its charms.
 Even with the countless flocks of tourists.

 Since we felt a little lazy to deal with taxis, we stopped by in the agency that is also recommended by Lonely Planet – Paradiso (located in the ARTex building, near the park Cespedes).
 Great decision in the end – the tour was great, with English speaking guide (good for Bojan) and additionally we agreed upon salsa class that they offer as well.

-At the end of the hour we were already able to perform few dance figures which, in my opinion, present good basic for further learning – either at class or in the evening when live music is played at the main square (and with the help of a few mojitos, duh).
+At the end of the hour, we were already able to perform few dance figures which present a good basis for further learning – either in class or in the evening when live music is played at the main square (and with the help of a few mojitos, duh).

 If we’d stay in Trinidad a few days more we would take some more classes for sure since we really loved it.

 So, if you ever considered dancing Cuban salsa, the Trinidad is a place for it!

 Check out our salsa moves: